Risk Management Tools & Resources

 • Change default passwords that come with systems or programs immediately after installation.

-• Establish security standards that require passwords to be at least eight characters long and use a combination of uppercase and lowercase letters, numbers, and symbols.
+• Establish security standards that require passwords to be at least 8 characters long and use a combination of uppercase and lowercase letters, numbers, and symbols.
+Some organizations, such as the Cybersecurity & Infrastructure Security Agency, recommend a minimum of 16 characters.

 • Consider requiring passphrases rather than passwords for systems or programs that contain highly sensitive information.
 A passphrase is typically a sentence or a combination of words, numbers, and symbols.
 Passphrases typically are longer than passwords.

-• Encourage staff members to break common password habits, such as placing capital letters at the beginning of a password and numerals at the end.
+• Encourage staff members to break common password weaknesses, such as placing capital letters at the beginning of a password and numerals at the end.

 • Use two-factor or multi-factor authentication.
 This method involves a password and at least one other identifying technique, such as an electronic identification card, key fob, or fingerprint recognition.